retaildevcrews/helium-java/README.md

   - Personal Access Token

 ### Build the container using Docker

 - The unit tests run as part of the Docker build process.
 You can also run the unit tests manually.
-- For instructions on building the container with ACR, please see the Helium [readme](https://github.com/retaildevcrews/helium)
+- TODO - we can delete this as it's not in the readme For instructions on building the container with ACR, please see the Helium [readme](https://github.com/retaildevcrews/helium)

 ```bash

 # Make sure you are in the root of the repo
 # Build the image - this can take 3-5 minutes